Warning notification:Warning

 The approval levels which apply to property transactions:

-• The National Director of Commercial and Support Services may approve Category 2 transactions with the delegated authority of the Chief Executive Officer.
-These are transactions, equal to or less than €2 million exclusive of VAT and any service charge.
+- The National Director of Capital and Estates may approve Category 2 transactions, equal to or less than €2 million exclusive of VAT and any service charge.

 Fixed assets definition